githubuser-684/versatools/README.md

 ## Installation

 This installation is designed for Windows.
-If you want to run it on Mac/Linux, compile it from source.
+If you want to use Versatools on Mac/Linux, run it from source.

 Download the latest Windows release from [here](https://github.com/GarryyBD/versatools/releases).
 Install `versatools-setup.exe`

-## Compiling from source
+## Running from source

 First clone this repository: